 No. Food scraps, fats, oils, and grease should never go down the drain because they can cause clogs, back up sewer and septic lines, require additional energy for processing and removal, and increase operating and repair costs.
 Kitchen sink garbage disposals don't help.
 Sewers, septic systems, and wastewater treatment facilities in Addison County are not designed to handle anything other than human waste and toilet paper.
 Learn more about what can and can't go down the drain.

 The best way to manage food waste in a cost-effective way is to reduce waste to begin with.
-Residents can bring food scraps to the District Transfer Station in Middlebury for free.
+Residents can bring food scraps to the District Transfer Station in Middlebury for a minimal fee.
 Curbside haulers and town drop-offs may charge for the service of collecting food scraps.
 If you compost at home, you could save money by reducing the weight and volume of your trash.
 Without food in your trash, you may be able to cut down on your trips to the drop-off, or request less frequent curbside pickup.

 No one will be opening bags of household trash to see if you have food scraps or recyclables in there.
 The purpose of the Universal Recycling Law is to create statewide infrastructure and practices to keep recoverable resources out of the landfill.
 The spirit of the law is to set up consistent systems statewide that make it convenient and cost-effective for Vermonters to separate their food scraps and other banned items from the landfill, and encourage folks do the right thing.
 The Vermont Agency of Natural Resources does have the authority to enforce the Universal Recycling Law, and prioritizes working collaboratively with food waste generators to ensure compliance with the law.